ktwombley/TestCreds/README.md

 You may have to customize a few commands for your environment.
 There currently is no clean way to do this aside from editing the source.

-TestCreds.psm1 -
-* Fill in $smtp with an internal smtp relay.
-Some cmdlets use this.
-* Fill in $from with a sender for emails.
-Some cmdlets use this.

 Usage
 -----